“He who dares to teach must never cease to learn.”

 Read my interview on TeachingTraveling.com

 I am an international educator with five years’ experience teaching abroad.
-I have taught primary, secondary, and adult levels, from instructing fourth and fifth grade English in public schools to helping busy professionals learn important Business English skills.
+I have taught primary, secondary, and adult levels, from instructing fourth and fifth grade English in a public school to helping busy, working professionals learn important Business English skills.

 I received my certificate in the Teaching of English as a Foreign Language from the International Teacher Training Organization in Guadalajara, México in 2012.
 A four-week intensive program with an emphasis is on continual assessment and feedback, the ITTO TEFL included live learning observations, techniques in classroom management, and lesson plan development.

 In 2013, I taught English with ages 10 to adult at a language center in Tlaquepaque, México before relocating to Puerto Vallarta, where I taught secondary-level Informática at the British American School.
 As an instructor in the study of computer sciences, I developed lessons based on a curriculum that included graphic design, coding, word processing, and web development.

 I moved to Barranquilla, Colombia in 2014 as a year-long volunteer with a U.S.-based, global program designed to meet the needs of world learners.
 As a volunteer, I taught 4th and 5th-grade English at Colegio Distrital Hogar Mariano, a faith-based school in the diverse community of Barrio Ceiba.
 Just prior to completing my year-long commitment, I searched for work along the coast and landed an excellent opportunity in Cartagena de Indias.

 Read my feature in Secondary Accents, the newsletter of the Secondary Schools Interest Section for TESOL International Association.